skrivov/erapp/SPEC.md

 Decision shows steps + skipped + rule hits with IDs and a plain explanation.

-Policy QA script produces a policy_report.md with at least one non‑trivial suggested test.
+Policy QA script produces a policy_report.md with identified issues; suggested examples may be included for reference.

 ## Appendix A — TypeScript Types (shared)